sassoftware/sas-container-recipes/README.md

                           Skips validating the Docker registry URL

   -k|--skip-mirror-url-validation
-                          Skips validating the mirror URL
+                          Skips validating the mirror URL from the --mirror-url flag.

   -e|--environment-setup
-                          Setup python virtual environment
+                          Automatically sets up a python virtual environment called 'env', installs the required packages, and sources the virtual environment during the build process.

   -s|--sas-docker-tag
-                          The tag to apply to the images before pushing to the Docker registry
+                          The tag to apply to the images before pushing to the Docker registry.

-  -h|--help               Prints out this message
+                              default: ${recipe_project_version}-${datetime}-${last_commit_sha1}
+                              example: 18.12.0-20181209115304-b197206

 ```